oscarnyl/flaskpost/README.md

 4. Expand setup and make it work properly (done)
 5. Add an administration page
 6. Add "staggered" post loading
-7. Refactor the project from single module to package
+7. Refactor the project from single module to package (done)
 8. Make the entire thing look better

 ## A warning that must be heeded